-Chicken is one of the trickiest foods to grill.
-And maybe the hardest is boneless, skinless chicken breasts.
-That’s because the grill’s high heat can dry out the meat before it's cooked through.
-Avoid drying by lightly pounding boneless chicken breasts to a uniform thickness; the breasts will cook more evenly.
+Chicken is one of the trickier foods to grill.
+And maybe the trickiest of all are boneless, skinless chicken breasts.
+The high heat of the grill can dry out the meat before it's cooked through.
+To avoid drying out your boneless chicken breasts, gently pound the poultry into uniform thickness; the breasts will cook more evenly.

 - Honey Mustard Grilled Chicken

 Chicken thighs tend to be more tender and juicy than chicken breasts, which makes them great candidates for grilling.
 Boneless chicken thigh meat lies flat so you don't have to pound it out to help it cook evenly.
 Bone-in chicken thighs also lie flat, but they'll take longer to cook.